Jacobi-Zariski Exact Sequence for Hochschild Homology and Cyclic (Co)Homology: Jacobi-Zariski Sequence for Hochschild Homology and Cyclic (Co)Homology

 where $\widetilde{\CH}_*(\C{A}|\C{B},M)$ is the {\em normalized} relative Hochschild complex~\cite[1.1.14]{Loday:CyclicHomology}.
 This leads us to the $E^2$-page

 The rest of the argument is similar to the argument we gave in Section~\ref{JZT}.

 \begin{theorem} Assume $\C{B}\subseteq \C{A}$ is a r-flat extension of unital, associative but not necessarily commutative $\Bbbk$-algebras.
-Then for any $\C{A}$-bimodule $M$ we have a long exact sequence of the form for $p\geq 0$.
-If we assume $M$ is approximately finite dimensional then we obtain have a long exact sequence in cohomology of the form
+Then for any $\C{A}$-bimodule $M$ we have a long exact sequence of the form for $p\geq 1$ where the last map $ HH_1(\C{A},M)\to HH_1(\C{A}|\C{B},M)$ in the sequence is an epimorphism.
+If we assume $M$ is approximately finite dimensional then we obtain have a long exact sequence in cohomology of the form for every $p\geq 1$ where the first map $HH^1(\C{A}|\C{B},M)\to HH^1(\C{A},M)$ in the sequence is a monomorphism. \end{theorem}